 The combination therapy also hit upon an unexpected result as the mice returned to a normal weight, the same weight as the healthy control group mice that had been reared on a low-fat diet.

-About 400 million people all over the world have diabetes and it is eighth major cause of death, affecting both developed and developing nations.
+About 400 million people all over the world have diabetes and it is the eighth major cause of death, affecting both developed and developing nations.